LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

     print("Max area: %s\nMean area: %s" % (round(max_area, 2), round(mean_area, 2)))

-Okey, so the largest Polygon in our dataset seems to be 1494 square decimal degrees (~ 165 000 km2) and the average size is ~20 square decimal degrees (~2200 km2).
+So the largest Polygon in our dataset seems to be 1494 square decimal degrees (~ 165 000 km2) and the average size is ~20 square decimal degrees (~2200 km2).

 Creating geometries into a GeoDataFrame
 ---------------------------------------